nikitavoloboev/data/sharing/sharing.md

 I am currently not writing any music of my own although I am learning.
 I do however share many of the songs I like in [form of playlists](../music/music-plays.md).

 ## [Videos on Youtube](https://www.youtube.com/channel/UCEKqrUfr_FMKIO9XSJS4vDw)
-I mostly makes videos about macOS automation as that is what interests me.
+I mostly make videos about macOS automation.
 I map all the videos I have made as a map [here](https://my.mindnode.com/1TFgMjvqLR63KyTzBNL7o9oQbNVEuPvLJg6f7XxM#219.0,80.7,2).

 ## [Streaming on Twitch](https://www.twitch.tv/nikiivi)
 I sometimes stream some of the things I am working on for fun on [Twitch](https://www.twitch.tv/nikiivi).
 I try to explain things as I do them.